 Users interested in more than one of the SUNDIALS solvers are encouraged to download the entire suite at the same time.
 This reduces the risk of using incompatible versions of the solvers and shared modules.

-The SUNDIALS solvers are released open source, under a BSD license.
+The SUNDIALS packages are released open source, under a BSD license.

 The only requirements of the BSD license are preservation of copyright and a standard disclaimer of liability.

 **Please Note** If you are using SUNDIALS with any third party libraries linked in (e.g., LaPACK, KLU, SuperLU_MT, PETSc, or hypre), be sure to review the respective license of the package as that license may have more restrictive terms than the SUNDIALS license.
 For example, if someone builds SUNDIALS with a statically linked KLU, the build is subject to terms of the LGPL license (which is what KLU is released with) and *not* the SUNDIALS BSD license anymore.